Unified Communication - X Framework Library

 mpirun -mca pml ucx -x UCX_TLS=^rc ...

 The above command line will select pml ucx and use all its available transports except for rc.
-The rc transport will be excluded from usage.Note
+The rc transport will be excluded from usage.Warning

 As of HPC-X v2.5, shared memory has new transport naming.
 The available shared memory transports are: posix, sysv and xpmem.